argoproj/argo-cd/docs/user-guide/commands/argocd_proj_add-source-namespace.md

 ### Examples

 ```
-  # Add Kubernetes namespace as source namespace where application resources are allowed to be created in.
+  # Add Kubernetes namespace as source namespace to the AppProject where application resources are allowed to be created in.
   argocd proj add-source-namespace PROJECT NAMESPACE
 ```

 ### Options

 ```
-  -h, --help   help for add-destination
+  -h, --help   help for add-source-namespace
 ```

 ### Options inherited from parent commands